djbrieck/brieckspro/content/posts/trash-can-standing-desk/index.md

 # Trash to Treasure

 Functional as is, however with a little work something like this could be a very nice outdoor mobile standing desk.
-That being said, if you have something like this laying around it can be an interesting experiment and low cost solution for an outdoor standing desk.
-It worked and was useable, better than my actual desk in the office at work, and probably cleaner too.
+That being said, if you have something like this lying around it can be an interesting experiment and low-cost solution for an outdoor standing desk.
+It worked and was usable, better than my actual desk in the office at work, and probably cleaner too.
 And standing desks can cost hundreds to thousands of dollars, and this was free.

 Building something like this may be more of a challenge in my new area since trash cans are literally close to half the size.
 Either way I will be keeping my eye out for a trashcan without a purpose, that is considered trash itself.